 The NPCP and its test administration company have in place electronic and technical safeguards, managerial processes, and organization measures to prevent unauthorized access or disclosure, maintain data integrity, and ensure the appropriate use of Personal Data.

 The NPCP maintains an online certificant registry on its website.
 It is the policy of the program to provide only information necessary to demonstrate a certificant’s active status.

-The only individuals that have access to certificant data are the Executive Director, Certification Manager, and the Certification Coordinators charged with the maintenance of the database and the monthly data transfers from PSI.
+The only individuals that have access to certificant data are the Executive Director, and the Certification Coordinator charged with the maintenance of the database and the monthly data transfers from PSI.

 The following is considered confidential information:

 The following is NOT considered confidential information and is held in the public domain: